By: Team F11-1 Since: March 2020 Licence: MIT

 -

-stores user’s preferences in aUserPref
+Modelstores user’s preferences in aUserPrefobject. -

-also stores Food Record and Consumption Record data. -
+Modelalso stores Food Record and Consumption Record data. -

 This component exposes both

-.
+ObservableList<Food>andObservableList<DisplayFood>.
 The data stored in these two list objects is reflected in UI.
 Therefore, any changes made to the data in these lists are shown in the UI in real-time. -

 To update the